epccs/RPUlux/Hardware/Schooling/readme.md

 Controls should have a known defaut so the will do known things when bootloading, powering up, or if the user does not set them.

 IO8 needs a 10k pull down to be defined as off by default.
+Also add 100k to Q1 zener for leakage current.

 IO12 (CS0_EN or MISO) and IO13 (CS1_EN or SCK) needs a 10k pull down to be defined as off by default.